PrefectHQ/prefect/docs/concepts/artifacts.md

 ### Create Table Artifacts

 You can create a table artifact by calling `create_table_artifact()`.
-For your artifacts to appear in the Artifacts page of the Prefect UI, provide a name to `create_table_artifact()` in the `key` field.
+For artifacts to appear in the Artifacts page of the Prefect UI, provide a name to `create_table_artifact()` in the `key` field.
 Without a `key`, artifacts will only be visible in the artifacts tab of the associated flow run or task run.
 The intent of keys is to allow you to view the history of your artifact over time.

 ```python
 from prefect.artifacts import create_table_artifact